+Alternative C would result in small changes in the level of development at the monument that could affect vegetation.
 The trail at Sny Magill would be improved according to a site development plan to be prepared.
-Construction of the trail would result in the loss of vegetation, but since this would most likely be on the alignment of the existing trail, short-term and long-term adverse impacts would be negligible.
+Construction of the trail would result in the loss of vegetation, but since this would most likely be on the alignment of the existing trail, short-term and longterm adverse impacts would be negligible.
 A small visitor contact station would be built on disturbed ground on acquired land and would have no new effect on monument vegetation.

 Actions proposed in this alternative also include construction of visitor trails in the Heritage Addition and the South Unit.
-An access trail to get visitors and monument operations into the Heritage Addition would be constructed according to a visitor access/ trail development plan.
+An access trail to get visitors and monument operations into the Heritage Addition would be constructed according to a public access/ trail development plan.
 Additional trails would be established primarily on old logging roads.
 A connecting trail from the bridge into the South Unit would be constructed.
-Impacts would include loss of vegetation in the construction corridors about one acre total.
+Impacts would include loss of vegetation in the construction corridorsabout one acre total.
 Short-term impacts would be minor and adverse.
 Long-term impacts from these trails are anticipated to be negligible and adverse and include a slight permanent loss of vegetation and possible increase in the spread of exotic plants.

 Cumulative Effects.
-Actions affecting vegetation that have occurred or will occur include agricultural and residential development on adjacent lands and the construction of infrastructure such as utility lines and roadways.
+Actions affecting vegetation that have occurred or would occur include agricultural and residential development on adjacent lands and the construction of infrastructure such as utility lines and roadways.

 Farming, ranching, and logging have occurred historically around and in the units of the monument before it was established.
 The only place this did not occur was where the topography was so rough that it prevented efficient agricultural or timber operations.
 Much of the native forest in the area has been cut down at one time or another for lumber or to clear land for planting crops.
 More than a century of fire suppression has also affected vegetation.
-These activities have adversely impacted native vegetation communities by disrupting natural plant succession, replacing native vegetation with unnatural monotypic plants (crops), and introducing noxious weeds that out-compete native vegetation for sunlight, moisture, and nutrients.
+These activities have adversely impacted native vegetation communities by disrupting natural plant succession, replacing native vegetation with unnatural monotypic plants (crops), and introducing noxious weeds that outcompete native vegetation for sunlight, moisture, and nutrients.